shyamTayal/Distributed-chat-system/README.md

 ```
 ./app.py
 ```
- - Program will automatically figure out you IP and assign a UserID.
+ - Program will automatically figure out your IP and assign a corresponding UserID.
  - Keep `input.txt` in same directory as `app.py`.
+ - `input.txt` must be exactly same for each node.
  - Make sure to connect devices to same network/Wi-Fi.
-(Hack: turn hotspot in one of the phone and connect all devices to it.
+(Hack: turn on hotspot in one of the phone and connect all devices to it.
 This probably won't have any issues due to different proxies on same network.)

 ToDo: